 Sometimes You Can’t Make it on Your Own: Spousal Support in North Carolina

 If you were to divorce your spouse today would you be able to financially support yourself?
 In many marriages only one spouse is gainfully employed as more and more couples decide to have one parent stay at home to raise or homeschool children.
-When a marriage dissolves one spouse will most likely need financial support from the other to ensure the standard of living does not change.
+When a marriage dissolves one spouse will most likely need financial support, or alimony, from the other to ensure the standard of living does not change.

 If the spouse who needs help (the dependent spouse) can show a need for financial support, and the other spouse (the supporting spouse) can afford to pay support, the court will order spousal support, also known as alimony.

 Two types of spousal support exist in North Carolina: Post-separation support is temporary financial support paid while a divorce is in process and alimony is support one spouse pays to the other after the divorce is finalized.
 Either spouse can request post-separation support while the divorce is being resolved.
 Each spouse’s income, earning abilities, financial need, and the marital standard of living will be examined by the judge to determine the amount of support to be awarded.